 Our ideal candidate will have the following:

-- The individual who fills this position must love creative outdoor play.
+- It is essential that the individual who fills this position loves creative outdoor PLAY.
 This individual should have a background and interest in children and education.

 - Confidence to instruct children and adults, independence and flexibility to adjust program offerings to accommodate changing audience and weather on a daily basis.